imann24/ai-browser-agent/README.md

 - Chat with an AI agent that can browse the web
 - Real-time feedback on agent actions
 - Support for different local Ollama models
-- Web-based UI with real-time updates
+- Modern React TypeScript frontend with Tailwind CSS
+- Dark/light mode support
-- Screenshot capture during navigation
+- Screenshot gallery with navigation
-- Robust error handling
+- Command history
+- Socket.IO real-time communication
+- Responsive design for various screen sizes

 ## License